Individual learners and use of HEAT services

 Information you need to know

-The Future Students Team provides Widening Participation activities and the team is part of the University of Leicester.
+The UK Student Recruitment and Outreach Team provides outreach activities and the team is part of the University of Leicester.

 The University of Leicester is the Data Controller for your data.

 This privacy notice explains what information we are collecting, why we collect your personal information, how we use it, who we share it with and what your rights are regarding that information.

 The University of Leicester’s Data Protection Officer is: